Ahamed1846/E-Commerce-Follow-Along/README.md

 This milestone provides the foundation for user authentication, paving the way for implementing session management and token-based authentication in future milestones.

 ---

+**Milestone 8: Designing the Homepage and Card Component**

+### Objective
+Develop a visually appealing and functional homepage with reusable components for showcasing products.

+### Key Achievements

+🔹 **Card Component** – Designed a reusable card component to display product details dynamically using props:
+&nbsp;&nbsp;&nbsp;&nbsp;✔ Product Name
+&nbsp;&nbsp;&nbsp;&nbsp;✔ Product Image
+&nbsp;&nbsp;&nbsp;&nbsp;✔ Product Price

+🔹 **Homepage Layout** – Created a clean, responsive layout using a grid and flexbox for a consistent user experience.

+🔹 **Component Reusability** – Ensured the card component is modular and adaptable for various application pages.

+🔹 **Code Submission** – Pushed the updated code to the GitHub repository.